Chidinma001/alx-system_engineering-devops/README.md

-gives execution permission to the owner, the group owner and  other users, to the file hello
+gives other users all the permissionswhereas owner and group has no permission